hadicodeuk/stock-investment-manager/README.md

 # stock-investment-manager
-A Flask app to manage portfolio of stocks
+A Flask app to manage portfolio of stocks.
+The web app will process your share transactions log to produce a summary table of the profit/loss per share based on current share price.

 - Upload your transactions log.
 An example is provided in the sample directory